Neural Grasp Distance Fields for Robot Manipulation: Method

 \subsection{Optimization of Grasping Trajectories using \ngdf}

-\ngdf outputs distance to closest grasp pose given a query pose.
-We show how \ngdf can be incorporated as a goal cost function within gradient-based trajectory optimization with other costs such as smoothness and collision avoidance.
-This enables jointly optimizing for reaching and grasping.
+For a given query pose, \ngdf outputs the distance to the closest grasp pose.
+We now show how to enable joint optimization for reaching and grasping with NGDF.
+We incorporate \ngdf as a goal cost estimator within a gradient-based trajectory optimizer that already has cost terms for smoothness and collision avoidance.

-In this work, we combine \ngdf with CHOMP~\cite{zucker2013chomp} (described in \sect{sec:background}), though \ngdf can be used in any gradient-based trajectory optimization algorithms.
-Since CHOMP specifies a fixed goal $q_g$, we modify CHOMP to include $q_g$ as a variable in the optimization following Dragan~\etal\cite{goalsetchomp}.
+In this work, we combine \ngdf with CHOMP~\cite{zucker2013chomp} (described in \sect{sec:background}), though \ngdf can be used in any gradient-based trajectory optimization algorithm.
+Since CHOMP specifies a fixed goal $\mathcolorbox{yellow}{\mathbf{p}_g}$, we modify CHOMP to include $\mathcolorbox{yellow}{\mathbf{p}_g}$ as a variable in the optimization following Dragan~\etal\cite{goalsetchomp}.
 We then add our grasp cost $\mathcal{F}_{\rm grasp}$ as the variable goal cost to the objective functional $\mathcal{U}$:

 where $\lambda_i$ are cost weights.